There’s nothing more exciting than finding out that you are

 1. Belly banter

-Prepare your son for the upcoming arrival of his baby
+Prepare your child for the upcoming arrival of his baby

-sister.
-Let him touch and kiss your belly while you are still pregnant.
+sibling.
+Let your child touch and kiss your belly while you are still pregnant.
 Having

-a hands-on experience will help him make the connection that there is something
+a hands-on experience will help them make the connection that there is something

-special inside of your belly and you want him to be a part of it.
+special inside of your belly and you want your child to be a part of it.

 2. Gift giving